cadet/CADET-Match/doc/index.rst

 .. rubric:: Ongoing Development

-CADETMatch is actively developed and we do our best to prevent breaking changes.
+CADET-Match is actively developed and we do our best to prevent breaking changes.
 For non-developers, it is recommended to upgrade from release to release instead of always working with the most recent commit.